avdnowhere/universitylist/README.md

 ### Installing

-After completed Node.js installation, go to the project directory, then these commands:
+After completing the Node.js installation, go to the project directory and run these commands:

-1. To install all the necessary libraries:
+1. Install all the necessary libraries:

 ```
 npm install